Nominal sentence: Negation

 Nominal sentences can be negated in different ways depending on tense and whether or not they are embedded.
 The following is an example of a negative nominal sentence in the present tense, using the formal Arabic negative particle laysa:

 The negative particle (laysa) by itself has the meaning of a present tense and it is used to negate a general existence; so it means something along the lines of "there does not exist" or "there is not".
 Thus, it can only negate a tenseless sentence where an overt copula is not necessary.

 In order to negate a nominal sentence in the past, however, the copular verb must be included.
 The following is an example of a negative past sentence using the negative particle lam:

-It is important to note that the negative particle (lam) is a tense marker of (+past).
+The negative particle (lam) is a tense marker of (+past).
 Therefore, it negates a lexically present tense to refer to the past, making past negative sentences similar to the affirmative past tense sentences in that a past feature must be marked.